OpenNURBS/OpenNURBS/README.md

 with meshing and display / output functions.
 OpenNURBS .nrb_geom files hold NURBS parametric geometry models and can be used to save and load a working model, and can be used to create meshes and output to mesh file formats.
-OpenNURBS will start as just objects but will eventually support both interactive GUI and API access.
+OpenNURBS will support primitive object instantiation through classes in the first phase.
+In the second phase, we will support mesh/model classification set & query, binary and distributed mesh formats, interactive GUI, and API access.

 Roadmap for development:
  * Phase I: